-Extenuating Circumstances are defined as unforeseen and unpreventable circumstances outside the control of the student, which may significantly affect
+Extenuating Circumstances are defined as unforeseen and unpreventable circumstances outside the control of the student, which may significantly affect performance and/or attendance in a summative assessment and could not have been remedied in the time available.

 The University Centre recognises that there may be times when your circumstances are such that you cannot complete assessments to the best of your ability, are unable to attend an examination, or are unable to meet an assessment deadline due to adverse circumstances beyond your control.
 In such circumstances the Extenuating Circumstances Regulations enable you to request that your situation is taken into consideration.
 You are expected to have taken reasonable steps to ensure that you could not have prevented the circumstances from taking place.
 It is your responsibility to notify your Programme Manager of any Extenuating Circumstances, which you feel will affect your ability to undertake a summative assessment.